vlab-research/fly/documentation/questions.md

 3. The `body` and `headers` properties are optional.
 4. You can pass secrets into the url, the headers, and/or the body.
 This is done with templating which uses the delimeters `<<` and `>>`.
 The secrets available are the secrets you create in the dashboard under "Generic Secrets".
 5. `errorMessage` is a "json path", in dot notation, to extract the message provided in `e_payment_http_error_message`.
 If the status code is not 2XX, the service will consider it an error and expect a JSON body response.
 If the body is `{"error": {"code": "BAD_NUMBER", "message": "Please provide a valid mobile number"}}` then the `errorMessage` property should be `error.message` in order to extract the message "Please provide a valid mobile number".
+6. If your HTTP payment endpoint requires the phone number as a string, make sure to wrap the reference to the previous question in quotes (`""`).

 You will have the following hidden fields that can be used for logic and error messages: